databrary/policies/agreement-annex-I.md

 Additionally, Authorized Investigators agree to:

--   Comply with their Institution\'s policies on the conduct of research.
+-   Comply with their Institution's policies on the conduct of research.

--   Complete training that meets the Institution\'s standards addressing the ethics of research with human subjects, and as applicable, research with non-human animal subjects.
+-   Complete training that meets the Institution's standards addressing the ethics of research with human subjects, and as applicable, research with non-human animal subjects.